gregsdennis/coding-for-smarties/_posts/2019-11-19-c-sharp-8-features-i-dont-hate.md

 *[Inhales deeply in an effort to subdue the rage]*

 This one has everyone excited, and I can't figure out why.
 It flies in the face of one of the basic premises of .Net: there are value types, which are stored on the stack, and reference types, which are stored on the heap.
 (It's a staple interview question!)
 Because they live on the stack, value types are non-nullable.
-To make one nullable, there is the `Nullable<T>` class which also has the special syntax `T?`.
+To make one nullable, there is the `Nullable<T>` struct (which is itself non-nullable) which also has the special syntax `T?`.
 However, reference types are analogous to C/C++'s pointers (except much safer), and so are *by their nature* nullable.
 Reference types point to some other object in memory.
 When they don't point to an object, they're null.

 This feature now turns all that around, saying reference types are no longer nullable by default.  instead, to make it nullable, we now have to add a `?` after the type, like a value type.